Road safety: Traveled distance effect

 In some countries, the safety is computed mixing two metrics: the fatalities and the traveled distance, to establish fatalities by traveled distance.

 According to the BITRE, traveled distance has a limited impact on death trend from OECD countries.

+Road traffic safety professional societies

+Institute of Transportation Engineers: An international educational and scientific association of transportation professionals who are responsible for meeting mobility and safety needs.